cambiotraining/ml-unsupervised/setup.md

 * Google Colab comes with most of the required packages pre-installed.
   If you need to install any additional packages, you can do so using the `!pip install package-name` command in a code cell.

-* Ensure that the data files are located in the `ml-unsupervised/course_files/data/` folder.
-Download the data files and and copy the data folder into your Google Drive root (folder name: `ml-unsupervised`) if you want to access the files from Colab.
+* Create a new folder named `data` in the `My Drive` folder.
+Download the data files and and copy the files into the `data` folder (if you want to access the files from Colab).
 Your directory structure should look like this:

 ```
 My Drive/
-└─ ml-unsupervised/
-   ├─ course_files/
-   │  ├─ data/
+└─ data/
 ```